Signs & Symptoms of Addiction Explained

-Along with the general symptoms discussed above, as these drugs can be expensive, and addiction may imply consumption of large quantities on a regular basis, there are often obvious financial signs associated with the condition, frequently leading to dramatically deteriorated life circumstances.
-Those consuming stimulants of this type are much more likely than normal to engage in risky behaviour, including promiscuous sex, with obvious implications for physical safety and health.
+Along with the general symptoms, as these drugs can be expensive, and addiction may imply consumption of large quantities regularly, there are often noticeable financial signs associated with the condition, frequently leading to dramatically deteriorated life circumstances.
+Those consuming stimulants of this type are much more likely than average to engage in risky behaviour, including promiscuous sex, with apparent implications for physical safety and health.

 The two most prominent specific substances considered as “club drugs” in the UK are ecstasy/MDMA and ketamine.
-Ecstasy is a psychoactive drug with stimulant and mild hallucinogenic properties typically found in tablet or crystal form which creates a sense of intense euphoria, empathy and disinhibition in the user, and has various negative side-effects including paranoia, teeth grinding, blur vision, elevated body temperature, insomnia, depression, and organ failure.
+Ecstasy is a psychoactive drug with stimulant and mild hallucinogenic properties typically found in tablet or crystal form which creates a sense of intense euphoria, empathy and disinhibition in the user.
+It has various negative side-effects including paranoia, teeth grinding, blurred vision, elevated body temperature, insomnia, depression, and organ failure.

-Meanwhile, ketamine is an anaesthetic with hallucinogenic and dissociative effects, typically abused in powder form, which can result in breathing difficulties, hypertension, extreme confusion and paranoia, and organ failure; long-term use is known to cause permanent bladder damage which frequently results in surgical removal and hence incontinence.
+Meanwhile, ketamine is an anaesthetic with hallucinogenic and dissociative effects.
+It’s typically abused in powder form, which can result in breathing difficulties, hypertension, extreme confusion and paranoia, and organ failure; long-term use is known to cause permanent bladder damage which frequently results in surgical removal and hence incontinence.

-Both of these substances are considered primarily psychologically addictive, though are associated with a small degree of physical dependence (more so in the case of ketamine) with withdrawal symptoms including tremors, nausea and dizziness.
-It may be very difficult to discern signs of addiction beyond the generalised symptoms given in earlier sections, though regular displays of some of the symptoms and side effects of intoxication listed above, as well as bouts of extremely low mood in the days following consumption, could indicate regular and possibly excessive use.
+Both of these substances are considered primarily psychologically addictive, though they are associated with a small degree of physical dependence (more so in the case of ketamine) with withdrawal symptoms including tremors, nausea and dizziness.
+It may be challenging to discern signs of addiction beyond the generalised symptoms given in earlier sections, though regular displays of some of the symptoms and side effects of intoxication, as well as bouts of extremely low mood in the days following consumption, could indicate regular and possibly excessive use.

 Hallucinogens are drugs causing distortions in perceived reality, including visual hallucinations and subjective alterations to thought patterns and consciousness.
-The most common forms of hallucinogen taken in the UK are LSD, typically found on blotter paper or in liquid form, and “magic mushrooms”, various species of fungus in the psilocybin genus and others; other less common drugs include DMT, ayahuasca, mescaline, PCP, and a range of new psychoactive substances (NPS – see above).
-Ketamine (see “Club drugs” above) is also considered hallucinogenic, while hallucinations may result from the consumption of many other substances depending upon dosage and the neurology of the individual concerned.
+The most common forms of hallucinogen taken in the UK are LSD, typically found on blotter paper or in liquid form, and “magic mushrooms”, various species of fungus in the psilocybin genus and others; other less common drugs include DMT, ayahuasca, mescaline, PCP, and a range of new psychoactive substances.
+Ketamine is also considered hallucinogenic, while hallucinations may result from the consumption of many other substances depending upon dosage and the neurology of the individual concerned.

 Those under the influence of hallucinogens typically display radically altered behaviour which may appear extremely strange – even insane – to unaffected onlookers.
 Whilst hallucinogens are not typically considered addictive per se, their excessive use could become behaviourally addictive – and long-term consumption of hallucinogens has been associated with various disorders including psychosis, as well as permanent behavioural change.
 Along with the generalised symptoms listed in earlier sections, any frequent displays of bizarre behaviour and/or pronounced changes in character could be a reflection of hallucinogen use, though various other causes may of course also be valid.